 It must be remembered that in earlier times, especially after the fall of Rome, Western medicine went into a state of stagnation, and throughout the Middle Ages, the medical writers or other scientists in Europe resorted to simply copying down the original Roman and Greek sources of medical terms and history.
 However, some scholars like Hippocrates are known to have recommended using the chaste tree for treating conditions like injuries and inflammation, and several centuries later Dioscorides is known to have recommended the herb exclusively for treating inflammation of the womb and for encouraging milk flow shortly after birth.
 In Persia, however, unlike as in Europe and the Western parts of the world, this was not the case; original medical thought did flourish at these times, and this era was even known as the 'Golden Age' of Arabic science.
 Fortunately this heritage has been preserved in documents of those times, and the two important works of the time, available in English editions are 'The Medical Formulary of AI-Samarqu.andi', from about 1200 A.D., and 'The Medical Formulary of AI-Kindi', in which agnus castus has been mentioned several times.
 This goes on to prove that the chaste tree (vitex) was known to man as early as the Middle Ages, and that the herb had been used to cure conditions such as madness, insanity, and epilepsy.
 Even today, the fruits of vitex are sold in Egyptian bazaars as a calming agent useful in hysteria.
 The 'chasteberry' is often recommended today for the treatment of disorders of the female reproductive system, and other similar ailments affecting women of the reproductive age group.
 However, it may be a little strange to know that although the chaste tree is generally used for treating disorders and conditions of the female reproductive system, like for pre-menstrual syndrome or PMS and for peri - or postmenopausal symptoms such as hot flashes, they are associated with completely different hormonal imbalances.
 In fact, the results of a survey by medical herbalists concluded that the chaste tree may be considered an 'adaptogen' which affects the pituitary gland in a human being.
 The parts of the chaste tree most often used in medical treatments are the dried berries, although in some Mediterranean countries, leaves of flowering chaste tree tops are also harvested and dried for medicinal use.

 It was Gerard, one of the best known Renaissance herbalists, who was responsible for collecting and gathering valuable information on the use of herbs from Roman and Greek sources, and also from folk remedies and professional herbalists of the time.
 However, although Gerard's information has been considered being much too fanciful, it has also been praised for being quite practical too.
 Take this statement for example; Gerard felt that vitex could be taken as a powder, tea, or worn on the body, and it would have the same impact, and he also stressed on the fact that vitex would make sure that an individual was able to maintain his chastity without any problem.
 These statements were much too fanciful.
-However, Gerard also stated that vitex would cure flatulence, and according to him, an infusion of the fruits of the chastity tree would literally “cureth the stoppings of the liver and spleen."
-This great man was also known to have extolled the virtues of using this plant as a “female herb”, in that it could be put to a great many practical uses such as using the seeds and the leaves of the plant for treating pain and inflammations of the uterus, while the seed drunk with pennyroyal herb would most definitely bring on the menstruations.
+However, Gerard also stated that vitex would cure flatulence, and according to him, an infusion of the fruits of the chastity tree would literally "cureth the stoppings of the liver and spleen."
+This great man was also known to have extolled the virtues of using this plant as a "female herb", in that it could be put to a great many practical uses such as using the seeds and the leaves of this herb for treating pain and inflammations of the uterus, while the seed drunk with pennyroyal herb would most definitely bring on the menstruations.